 Newton looked up a little slowly, as if he’d been focused on the handwritten sheaf of notes in front of him, but his eyes hadn’t been moving across the page, just staring at the same spot.
 “Oh, hello, Sebastien.
 Sure, feel free to join me, as long as you don’t expect entertaining company.
 I’m afraid I’m a little…preoccupied.”
 His face was drawn, and though his posture was proper, something about his unfocused eyes spoke of deep fatigue.

 She sat, her back a little too straight, even for her.
 “Even better.
 I’d prefer not to sit around speculating.”

-When the sirens suddenly stopped a couple minutes later, Newton took a deep breath, but his fingers creased his note paper, as if he was both relieved and even more worried at the same time.
+When the sirens suddenly stopped a couple of minutes later, Newton let out a deep breath, but his fingers kept worrying at his note paper until it was unusable.
+He somehow appeared both relieved and yet even more worried at the same time.

 Sebastien tried to conceal her own relief.
-If the sirens were turned off, that meant that the coppers believed they had dealt with the problem, or at least that it was contained, no longer a potential danger to the whole of the city.
+If the sirens were turned off, that meant the coppers believed they had dealt with the problem, or at least that it was contained and no longer a potential danger to the whole city.
 They would have to wait for confirmation before leaving the library, even so.

 She eyed Newton.
 “That spell you taught me is useful.
 Especially for situations like this,” she offered, trying not to make her concern obvious.

 He met her gaze for a long few seconds.